Partnership Development Grants

 - other relevant documentation.

-Applicants are expected to include a plan to seek and secure cash and/or in-kind support for their initiative during the life of the grant (one to three years).
-While there is no minimum contribution requirement, institutions and their partners are expected to demonstrate that a formal partnership currently exists, or is in the process of being developed, by supporting the activities of the formal partnership through cash and/or in-kind contributions.
+Applicants are expected to include a plan to seek and secure cash and/or in-kind contributions for their initiative during the life of the grant.
+While there is no minimum contribution requirement, institutions and their partner organizations are expected to demonstrate that a formal partnership currently exists, or is in the process of being developed, by supporting the activities of the formal partnership through cash and/or in-kind support.

-For more information, please see the SSHRC Guidelines for Cash and In-Kind Contributions.
+For more information, see SSHRC’s Guidelines for Cash and In-Kind Contributions.

-Partnership Development Grants are adjudicated by multidisciplinary committees that include relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.
-The exact number and composition of review committees will be determined by the number and nature of proposals received.
+Applications are reviewed by multidisciplinary committees that include relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.
+The exact number and composition of merit review committees will be determined by the number and nature of proposals received.
 Participants in the review process, if not in a conflict of interest with the applicant or any team members, are asked to evaluate the proposal based on the evaluation criteria below.